New concentration inequalities for suprema of empirical processes: Proofs

 The results above can now be used to derive a generalization of the main problem. \begin{lemma} Assume that the random variables $Z_i(j)$ are centered.
-Then, for $l\in\mn$, $p\geq 2$ , $p\geq l$ and $A\geq 2$,
+Then, for $p,A\geq2$, $l\in\mn$, and $p\geq l$,

-\end{lemma} \begin{proof} The idea is again to separate the bounded and the unbounded quantities.
+\end{lemma} \begin{pf} The idea is again to separate the bounded and the unbounded quantities.
 The part with the unbounded quantities is treated by elementary means and Lemma~\ref{lemma.ConIn4.Combi}.
-For the bounded part, we use Lemma~\ref{lemma.helpwoe}.\\ First, we assume w.l.o.g. that $M=1$ and set $K=\frac{ A}{2}+\sqrt{\frac{A^2}{4}-1}$.
-Then, we deduce with the triangle inequality that
+For the bounded part, we use Lemma~\ref{lemma.helpwoe}.